“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 7. Forest-For-The-Trees check: What caused tension between the United States and Soviet Union?

 1. Explain why it’s an oversimplification to say that the U.S. fought for democracy during the Cold War.
 Identify some examples of where American (or Western) interests conflicted with America’s commitment to democracy.

 2. Summarize the cause and long-term impact of the Suez Crisis.

-5. Distinguish between what the U.S. knew about the Cuban Missile Crisis in 1962 and what they learned later when Soviet archives opened after the Cold War.
-Evaluate ExComm’s and JFK’s handling of the crisis.
+5. Describe the backdrop to the Cuban Missile Crisis.
+Distinguish between what the U.S. knew about the crisis in 1962 and what they learned later when Soviet archives opened after the Cold War.
+Evaluate ExComm’s and JFK’s handling of the Cuban Missile Crisis.